Teeth straightening options

 “Buyer beware!” rings true here.
 There will be a number of people, a very small number, who will achieve a result that is satisfactory to them.
 Others will, in the best-case scenario, see some improvement or none at all.
 In the worst-case scenario they will see side-effects such as gum recession, joint pain, inability to bite properly or even tooth loss.

 The human body is a very complex system and needs to be treated as such.
 There is no such thing as one size fits all.
 Even the most experienced of us run into problems sometimes.
-No one single technique of moving teeth is applicable to everyone.
+No one single technique of teeth straightening is applicable to everyone.
 See a clinician you trust and verify that they are a specialist.
 Discuss the best way to straighten your teeth that suits your lifestyle and meets your needs and wants.
 That way, you can be sure that you are in the hands of an expert and receiving the best care possible.